kayvanbree/contexr/README.md

 }
 ```

+This method will register your context menu item and configure the hotkey given.
+Now add an
-Now add an HTML element to your page.
+HTML element to your page.
 Use the [ctx] attribute to add a context.

 ```html
 <div